 - Facet disease

 Spine deterioration is a natural part of aging and is largely unavoidable.
-As we grow older, the intervertebral discs that cushion the spine weaken, the facet joints that interconnect adjacent vertebrae become arthritic, soft tissue becomes inflamed, and bone spurs can develop.
+As we grow older, the intervertebral discs that cushion the spine can weaken, the facet joints that interconnect adjacent vertebrae can become arthritic, soft tissue can become inflamed and bone spurs can develop.
 Yet, despite this deterioration, most people will never know that this is happening; only when the deterioration leads to nerve compression in the spinal column do symptoms present.
 The goal of spine surgery, then, is to remove these sources of nerve compression before the nerve becomes permanently damaged.
-Open back surgery is completed by a spine surgeon who may perform a procedure known as a spine fusion where the entire intervertebral disc is removed and the vertebrae are fused together with bone grafts.
+Traditional open back surgery is completed by a spine surgeon who may perform a procedure known as a spine fusion, where the entire intervertebral disc is removed and the vertebrae are fused together with bone grafts.
 The resulting loss of flexibility at that level of the spine is designed to preclude future pain.

 At Laser Spine Institute, our spine surgeons are at the forefront of a different type of orthopedic procedure.
-Rather than using a large open incision that requires a longer recovery period, our minimally invasive procedures are done on an outpatient basis and require limited rehabilitation.
+Rather than using a large, open incision that requires a longer recovery period, our minimally invasive procedures are performed on an outpatient basis and require limited rehabilitation.
 Contact us today to learn how Laser Spine Institute may help people in the greater Boston area find relief from neck or back pain.